 Galatians 6:2 says, “Carry each other’s burdens, and in this way you will fulfill the law of Christ.”
-In other words, we are to help each other through life.
-So we see ourselves as a family, supporting each other, looking out for each other, laughing and crying with each other.
+In other words, we are to help each other through life, supporting each other, looking out for each other, laughing and crying with each other.

 We believe God intends each member of the church to be an active participant.
 Church is not a spectator sport.
 Everyone is supposed to be on the field, in the game, making a contribution.
 Every member of this family needs to be involved in the family’s life; otherwise the whole family suffers.
 We need each other.

 Romans 12:4-5 says, “Just as each of us has one body with many members, and these members do not all have the same function, so in Christ we who are many form one body, and each member belongs to all the others.”

 We want to see every believer engaged in meaningful ministry, using his or her gifts, talents, interests and energy to serve and bless others, expressing God’s grace in tangible ways, glorifying Christ with his or her life.
 One of the purposes of the church is to help each member accomplish this.

 The example of the first church, found in Acts 2:42, is the model we seek to follow.
 “They devoted themselves to the apostles’ teaching and to the fellowship, to the breaking of bread and to prayer.”
 Our core aim is to be a New Testament church.

 It is our hope and prayer that you will find a home here at Touchstone, become a member of our family, and find those special places of service that God has uniquely created you for.
 “For we are God’s handiwork, created in Christ Jesus to do good works, which God prepared in advance for us to do” (Ephesians 2:10).